-When it comes to getting set up on the new hosting location, you simply transfer all the sites files and directories to the root directory – usually /public_html/
+When it comes to getting set up on the new hosting location, you simply transfer all the site files and directories to the root directory.

 Once DNS propagation is completed, everything should work as it did in the old hosting location.
 Static HTML sites are far less complicated and leave few if any issues such as broken links to repair.

-When to Change the DNS Records at Your Domain Registrar
+When to Change the DNS Records at Your Registrar

-You are ready to edit the DNS records at the point when you have;
+You are ready to edit the records at the point when you have;

 - All the required access details for both hosting accounts

-- Full & Database backups plus a copies of all files safely in your possession on a local drive
+- Full and database backups plus copies of all files safely in your possession on a local drive

-- Uploaded the Backup and Restored it to the new location
+- Uploaded the Backup and Restored it to your new web host account

 - Tested for broken links and images

-Log into your Domain account and locate the option to edit the DNS records.
+Log into your Domain account and locate the option to edit the Name Server records.
 Change the existing records to the new values provided by your new hosting provider and save the settings.

-- Check the site and if the default ‘under construction’ page or a listing of the Home directory loads then DNS records have directed you to the new location
+- Check the site and if the default ‘under construction’ page or a listing of the Home directory loads then Name Server records have directed you to the new hosting.

 - Alternatively, for a static site, using the ping command again will tell you what the current IP address is…